bond1999/Toteily-HackDFW2022/README.md

 ## How does it work?

-QR codes attached to our totes track customers movement throughout a store while they shop.
-Cameras at the end of aisles track the entrance and exit of customers as the QR codes pass through the aisles.
-Through this QR code tracking, we can study customers behavior by tracking how long they spend in the store, and in what aisles, and what they end up purchasing.
+Tote-ily Bags mission is to use Computer Vision to reduce the use of plastic bags by customers, while gathering data valuable to the company.
+We use QR codes on tote bags to track customer movement in store as they shop.
+As customers enter and exit the ailes, cameras running our software detect the QR code, collecting information such as duration in each aisle, and what they purchase.
+Each Tote-ily bag has a unique ID that gets accociated with the customer on checkout, avoiding the hassle of a sign up process.

 By tracking this data over-time, we can learn customer behaviors and habits.
 Examples might be seeing the increase in sales of an item after a promotion, or during a certain season, or holiday.
 You could also see customer preferences change overtime.
 You could also see the differences in the amount of time custoemrs spend in an aisle after rearranging the store to move an aisle elsewhere.

 On top of this, be encouraging customers to use the reusable tote, we cut down on plastic production and pollution, thus making the Earth a better place for everyone.

-## Why do you need our product?

-Easily track and learn individual and congregrate customer behaviors, preferences, and patterns.
-This store that has implented this system can use it to better serve their customers and run their inventory more effienctly.

 ## Contributors: